-Ephesus is a world class destination on the globe with a history of habitation since 6,000 B.C. home to 250.000 when in the 7th c BC, it was "the most important trading center in Asia".
-Thrill in Turkey's largest outdoor museum.
+This exciting tourist location from the Kusadasi Port in Turkey is Ephesus.
+Your private licensed guide will be a fountain of knowledge about this world class destination.
+It has a history of habitation since 6,000 B.C. home to 250.000 when in the 7th c BC, it was "the most important trading center in Asia".
+It will be thrilling to be in Turkey's 'largest outdoor museum'.

 Envision what's left of The Temple of Artemis, one of the 7 Wonders of the World (being 4 times as large as the Parthenon).
 Ephesus is packed with history and is only 25% excavated.
-Come walk in the footsteps of Alexander the Great, the Virgin Mary, Emperor Nero, St. Paul, Cleopatra and Anthony, St John and the world’s greatest philosophers as well as businessmen and politicians of the age.
+Come walk in the footsteps of those that were here: Alexander the Great, the Virgin Mary, Emperor Nero, Apostle Paul, Cleopatra and Anthony, St John, the world’s greatest philosophers as well as businessmen and politicians of the age bringing treasusres to the Temple of Artemis.

 The Grand Theatre is the most magnificent structure in the epic city of Ephesus.
 Originally used to entertain 25,000 patrons, today Elton John, Sting, Ray Charles and others have held the honor of entertaining here.